Langlands correspondence for isocrystals and the existence of crystalline companions for curves: Preliminaries

 \begin{thm*} If $\ms{M}$ is an smooth, then the canonical homomorphism (\ref{purityhomdef}) is an isomorphism. \end{thm*} \begin{proof} It suffices to show that when $\ms{M}$ is a smooth holonomic module, the canonical homomorphism $i^+\bigl(\ms{N}\widetilde{\otimes}\ms{M}\bigr)\rightarrow i^+(\ms{N})\widetilde{\otimes}i^!(\ms{M})$ is an isomorphism for any $\ms{N}\in D^{\mr{b}}_{\mr{hol}}(X/K)$.
 Since $i_+$ is conservative, it suffices to show that the homomorphism

 is an isomorphism.
 By definition, this is the unique homomorphism which makes the following diagram commutative:

 where $\alpha:=\mr{adj}_i$ and $\beta:=\mr{adj}_{i}\otimes\mr{id}$.
 Now, since the verification is local, we may assume that $Z$ and $X$ can be lifted to smooth formal schemes $\fsch{Z}$ and $\fsch{X}$.
 It suffices to show the claim after removing the boundaries by \cite[4.3.10]{BeDmod1}.
-In this situation, recall that $(-)\widetilde{\otimes}(-)\cong(-)\otimes^\dag_{\mc{O}_{\fsch{X}}} (-)[-\dim(\fsch{X})]$ (cf.\ \cite[1.1.6]{AC}).
+In this situation, recall that $(-)\widetilde{\otimes}(-)\cong(-)\otimes^\dag_{\mc{O}_{\fsch{X},\mb{Q}}} (-)[-\dim(\fsch{X})]$ (cf.\ \cite[1.1.6]{AC}).
 Since $\ms{M}$ is a coherent $\mc{O}_{\fsch{X},\mb{Q}}$-module, we have a canonical isomorphism

 where $\ms{D}_{\fsch{X}}$ denotes $\DdagQ{\fsch{X}}$.
-This yields an isomorphism $\mb{D}(\ms{N}\otimes_{\mc{O}_{\fsch{X}}}\ms{M})\cong\mb{D}(\ms{N}) \otimes_{\mc{O}_{\fsch{X}}}\ms{M}^\vee$.
+This yields an isomorphism $\gamma\colon\mb{D}(\ms{N}\otimes_{\mc{O}_{\fsch{X}}} \ms{M})\cong\mb{D}(\ms{N})\otimes_{\mc{O}_{\fsch{X}}}\ms{M}^\vee$.
 Consider the following diagram:

-where the right horizontal homomorphisms are adjunction homomorphisms, and we define the isomorphism $\star$ so that the diagram is commutative.
-The right square is commutative by \cite[2.2.7]{Casur}.
-The composition of upper (resp.\ lower) horizontal homomorphisms is the dual of $\alpha$ (resp.\ $\beta$).
+where $\mr{adj}_i$ is the homomorphism induced by the adjunction homomorphisms of $i$.
+The diagram $\heartsuit$ is commutative by \cite[2.2.7]{Casur}, and the other diagrams formed by solid arrows are commutative as well.
+We define the isomorphism $\star$ so that the diagram is commutative.
 By the characterization of $\rho$, the isomorphism $\star$ is the dual of $\rho$, which implies that $\rho$ is an isomorphism. \end{proof}